Analyzing the Price-to-Earnings Ratio of Crown ElectroKinetics Corp. (CRKN)

 CRKN’s Market Performance

-During the last 5 trading sessions, CRKN fell by -31.83%, which changed the moving average for the period of 200-days by -88.94% in comparison to the 20-day moving average, which settled at $0.1536.
-In addition, Crown ElectroKinetics Corp. saw -38.64% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, CRKN rose by +6.48%, which changed the moving average for the period of 200-days by -88.27% in comparison to the 20-day moving average, which settled at $0.1437.
+In addition, Crown ElectroKinetics Corp. saw -39.22% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for CRKN